Milo Sperber: Career

 Early in the Second World War Sperber joined the Oxford Pilgrim Players; he gained experience directing the company on tour in Case 27 VC and spending a season in London even during the Blitz.
 He also was involved in producing anti-Nazi propaganda for the BBC before the end of the war.
 His later career included stints in cabaret, theatre and television; in the last capacity, he performed as shoe salesman Mr. Grossman in four episodes of Are You Being Served?.
 In 1990, at the age of 79, he appeared in Series 2, Episode 7 of Poirot, "The Kidnapped Prime Minister," as Mr. Fingler, Poirot's kvetching tailor.

 His big-screen career included performances in minor roles in such films as Foreign Intrigue, The Spy Who Loved Me, Operation Crossbow, In Search of the Castaways and Billion Dollar Brain.
 He taught for some time at the Royal Academy of Dramatic Arts, and served as a scriptwriter for the BBC's German language service.
 Many of his students at RADA went on to succeed in the arts, including Glenda Jackson.

 Sperber's last appearance in the West End was in a 1984 production of The Clandestine Marriage at the Albany Theatre; he spent his last years travelling Britain, giving readings from the works of his brother, writer Manès Sperber.

-Sperber died on 22 December 1992, aged 81 in London, United Kingdom.
+Sperber died on 22 December 1992, aged 81 in London.